 Erika Irish Brown, Chief Diversity Officer, Goldman Sachs

-Connie Lindsey, Executive Vice President and Head of Corporate Social Responsibility, Northern Trust
+Connie Lindsey, Executive Vice President, Head of Corporate Social Responsibility and Global Diversity & Inclusion, Northern Trust

 5:00PM – 5:50PM